By Charles Hall | Accounting and Auditing , Technology

 I use the Weather Channel’s app to check the weather before I leave for trips so I can dress appropriately.

 Mozart or U2 makes my audit day go by much better.
-If you prefer music without ads, you can pay Pandora $3.99 a month.
-I love the variety.
+If you prefer music without ads, you can pay Pandora for the service.

 Sharefile is my go-to app for sending sensitive client data.
 With hackers everywhere, I don’t risk sending sensitive client data in emails.